maciejklimek/cursorless-talon/instructions.md

 #### eg:
 `take function blue air`
 Selects the function including the token containing letter 'a' with a blue hat.

-### Subword
-Narrow marker to subword in a camelCase/kebab-case/snake_case.

-* second word
-* second through fourth word
-* last word

-#### eg:
-`take second through fourth word blue air`
-Selects the second, third and fourth subword in the token containing letter 'a' with a blue hat.

 ## Actions
 Perform actions on the token containing the marker.